Eating, Sex, and Exercise Disorders in the Legal Profession - When Enough Isn't Enough

 Recent studies have shown that there has been a dramatic increase in impairment due to alcoholism, addiction, and mental health disorders among members of the legal profession.
-The statistics are compelling and clearly indicate that 1 out of 3 attorneys will likely have a need for substance use or mental health services at some point in their careers.
-Join attorney Brian Quinn as he discusses these important issues, including a breakdown of the results of the first scientific study of impairment in the legal profession due to alcohol, drugs and mental health disorders as contained in the 2016 ABA/Hazelden Krill report.
+The statistics are compelling and clearly indicate that one out of three attorneys will likely have a need for substance use or mental health services at some point in their careers.

-- Bring awareness to the services that Lawyers Concerned for Lawyers provides to lawyers, judges, their family members, and law students in a safe, non-judgmental, CONFIDENTIAL environment
+Identify well-being strategies that really work, and the free services that Lawyers Assistance Programs provide to lawyers, judges, their family members, and law students

-- Look closely at what barriers exist that prevents lawyers and judges from seeking the help they so desperately need
+Examine the barriers that exist which prevent lawyers and judges from seeking the help they need

-- Discuss the role that education plays in breaking the stigma and fear associated with addiction and mental illness in the legal profession
+Emphasize the role that education plays in breaking the stigma and fear associated with addiction and mental illness in the legal profession.

 Gain access to this course, plus unlimited access to 1,700+ courses, with an Unlimited Subscription.Explore Lawline Subscriptions